Choosing a nutritious prenatal diet

-- Your pregnancy foods and nutrition should include a variety of fruits and vegetables provide important nutrients to the diet.
+- Your pregnancy foods and nutrition should include a variety of fruits and vegetables, which provide important nutrients to the diet.

 Eating for two doesn’t mean eating twice as much food, but it should mean making your food work twice as hard.
 Make every calorie count by choosing nutrient-dense foods, in other words get more bang for your calorie buck.
 By choosing a variety of food from all food groups, you can be assured of a well-balanced, nutritious prenatal diet.

 What’s the right plan for me?

-These food group guidelines, from USDA My Plate, are an easy way to get started on a healthy pregnancy diet.
+These food group guidelines, from USDA Choose My Plate, are an easy way to get started on a healthy and nutritious pregnancy diet.
 Of course, your beginning weight, height, age, stage of pregnancy and the number of children you are carrying will determine how many calories and how much food you will need.

 Pregnancy Daily Meal Plan

-The plan shows slightly more amounts of food during the second and third trimesters because you have changing nutritional needs.
-This is a general Plan.
-You may need more or less than the Plan.*
+This featured daily meal plan shows slightly more amounts of food during the second and third trimesters to accommodate you changing nutritional needs.
+Because this is a general plan, you may need more or less than what is featured here.*

 ||2nd and 3rd Trimesters